 We ended our ride around a campfire, roasted some sausages and bread and had coffee made with snow – Norwegian style!

-Tentative price: ~£125 per person, children get a discount.
+Tentative price: approximately £125 per person, with a discount for children.
 Some may ask you to share while others may give you a snowmobile of your own.

 Season: December to March

-Duration: Apprx.
-4-5 hours.
-Will take longer if you live in the city and have to head off to the outskirts.
+Duration: Approx. 4-5 hours.
+It will take longer if you live in the city and have to head off to the outskirts.

 Definitely a must-do for all dog lovers.